AvtsVivek/LearnCpp/src/tasks/553500-CallCppDllFromCSharp/ReadMe.md

 4. Similarly add a cpp file.
 5. Next add a C# console project.
 6. We want the output of the Cpp project to be copied to the C# output directory.
 So do the following.
+Note the `\` after the Output folder name.
    1. Right click the SimpleCppDll project and select properties.

     	![Cpp Project Props](images/52_50_CppProjectConfig.jpg)